WHIM syndrome: Treatment

 In support of these studies, a 2014 phase I clinical trial treated three patients diagnosed with WHIM syndrome with plerixafor twice a day for six months.
 All three patients presented with multiple reoccurring infections before treatment and all had an increase in their white blood cell count post treatment.
 One patient (P3) had a decrease in his infections by 40% while the remaining two patients (P1 and P2) had no infections throughout the entirety of the treatment.
 Plerixafor may also prove to have anti-human papillomavirus (HPV) properties as all patients experienced a shrinkage or complete disappearance of their warts.
 While this treatment shows promise in treating neutropenia (decreased white blood cells), this trial showed no increase of immune globulins in the body.
 A phase III clinical trial has been approved to compare the infection prevention ability of plerixafor versus the current treatment of G-CSF in patients with WHIM.

+Mavorixafor (Xolremdi) is a small-molecule drug that targets CXCR4 mutations, it was approved for medical use in the United States in April of 2024.